EMen11/Audit-Risk-Anomaly-Detection/README.md

 ##  Results

+## Results

 **High threshold (low workload, higher precision)**
 ![Threshold High](docs/img/threshold_high.JPEG)

 **Threshold high (≈ 0.77)**
 - **ML**: Precision **27.50%**, Recall **7.19%**, Workload **0.50%**
 - **Heuristic**: Precision **1.99%**, Recall **98.04%**, Workload **94.26%**

+At this level, the system is **very selective**: only the most obvious anomalies are flagged.
+This means:
+- **Precision increases** → most ML alerts are relevant.
+- **Recall drops** → many anomalies go undetected.
+- **Workload is minimal** → only a tiny fraction of transactions are sent for review.
+This setup is useful when audit teams want to focus on **quality over quantity**, with very limited review capacity.

+---

 **Low threshold (higher recall, higher workload)**
 ![Threshold Low](docs/img/threshold_low.JPEG)